evidence-dev/template/pages/index.md

 _Build polished data products with SQL and Markdown_

-This data in this demo comes from the local file `needful_things.duckdb`.
+Data in this demo is from the local DuckDB file `needful_things.duckdb`.

 <LineChart
   data={orders_by_month}